 • Web development

-Where you can make money writing
+3 ways to make money writing

 And there are A LOT of avenues to pursue freelance writing jobs for beginners (and more experienced wordsmiths).
 It took me a few years to find the high-quality writing gigs I was looking for by sifting through Craigslist posts.
 But if you’re more clever than I was (and do some proactive outreach) you can land awesome projects much sooner.
 These are the most helpful strategies for landing writing work that I’ve learned through experience.